Revival of quantum correlations without system-environment back-action: Dynamics of correlations for equal field phase probabilities

-\textit{Dynamics of correlations.}--We are now able to analyze the evolution of the relevant quantifiers of correlations for different choices of $\rho(0)$.
-These different choices give rise to a rich variety of behaviors of the quantifiers.
+We are now able to analyze the evolution of the relevant quantifiers of correlations under the map of Eq.~(\ref{globalrandomfieldmap}) for different choices of $\rho(0)$.
+One finds a rich variety of behaviors of the quantifiers.
 In particular, Fig.~\ref{fig:correlations} shows the time evolutions of $T$, $D$ and $C$ starting from a Bell-diagonal state consisting of only the two Bell states $\ket{1_\pm}$, with $\lambda_1^+(0)=0.9$, $\lambda_1^-(0)=0.1$.
 This is a case for which switching times for the time-dependent coefficients $\lambda_2^-(t)$ and $\lambda_1^-(t)$ exist.
 In this case the dynamics of correlations is such that, while total correlations oscillate, either classical correlations or discord are frozen during alternating finite time periods.
 When discord is frozen, classical correlations are oscillating, and vice versa.
 This kind of behavior has already been found in the case of two qubits locally subject to non-dissipative channels \cite{mazzola2010PRL}.
-This may be thus taken to signify that such peculiar behavior of both quantum and classical correlations is a general result not connected to specific systems and interactions.
+This may thus be taken to signify that such peculiar behavior of both quantum and classical correlations is a general result not connected to specific systems and interactions.

-Fig.~\ref{fig:entanglement} displays the dynamics of entanglement $E$ starting from the same initial Bell diagonal state as before.
-Again, collapses and revivals of entanglement occur, as is known to happen in quantum non-Markovian environments such as amplitude damping channels \cite{bellomo2007PRL}.